-Proposer's solution: In the Proposer's view this modification seeks to modify the CUSC to align GB market arrangements with those prevalent within other EU member states.
+Proposer's solution: This proposal seeks to modify the CUSC to align GB market arrangements with those prevalent within other EU member states.
 This will deliver more effective competition and trade across the EU and so deliver benefits to all end consumers.
 It will also further align treatment of transmission and distribution connected generation assets.